apache/zeppelin/docs/index.md

   * [Interpreter Dependency Management](./manual/dependencymanagement.html) when you include external libraries to interpreter
   * [Interpreter User Impersonation](./manual/userimpersonation.html) when you want to run interpreter as end user
   * [Interpreter Execution Hooks](./manual/interpreterexechooks.html) to specify additional code to be executed by an interpreter at pre and post-paragraph code execution
+  * [Override Interpreter Settings](./manual/interpreteroverride.html) when a user wants to override Interpreter Settings
 * Available Interpreters: currently, about 20 interpreters are available in Apache Zeppelin.

 ####Display System